hayatoito/google-step-tsp/README.md

 ## Problem Statement

-In this assignment, you will design an algorithm to solve a fundamental problem faced by every travelling salesperson, called _Travelling Salesman Problem_ (TSP).
+In this assignment, you will design an algorithm to solve a fundamental problem faced by every travelling salesperson, called _Travelling Salesperson Problem_ (TSP).
 I’ll explain TSP in the onsite class.
 TSP is very famous problem.
 See [Wikipedia](http://en.wikipedia.org/wiki/Travelling_salesman_problem).
 You can understand the problem without any difficulties.